tobias-fyi/tobiasfyi/content/workshop/print-fiction/print-fiction.md

 I used Scrapy to scrape metadata for over 20,000 books from GoodReads and used it to train a gradient-boosted random forest classifier.
-The final version of the model classified books as either fiction or nonfiction with 88% accuracy.
+The final version of the model classified books as either fiction or nonfiction with [88%](to verify) accuracy.

-The dataset is available below:

-There is a web app front end that combines an article and a dashboard that can be used to play around with the model parameters.
-I built the front end with Plotly Dash and deployed it to Heroku.
+I built an interactive dashboard using Plotly Dash that can be used to tinker with the model parameters and view the resulting prediction in real time.

+The dataset is freely available for download from GitHub or Kaggle.

+TODO: upload to kaggle.

 [LinkBlock]